On the Optimal Rate of Convergence for Translation-Invariant 1D Quantum Walks: Berry-Esseen Bounds for Coin-Step Walks

 \section{Berry-Esseen Bounds for Coin-Step Walks}

 In this \lcnamecref{sec:coinstep}, we prove \cref{thm:quantum_rate_supnorm}.
-We thus now restrict our attention to coin-step walks with two degrees of freedom as introduced in \cref{subsec:Kolmo} with the general unitary coin matrix $C$ given by
+We thus now restrict our attention to shift-coin walks with two degrees of freedom as introduced in \cref{subsec:Kolmo} with the general unitary coin matrix $C$ given by

 for $a,b\in\C$ with $\lvert a\rvert^2+\lvert b\rvert^2=1$ and $\theta\in\R$.
 Furthermore, w.l.o.g., we will restrict our attention to pure states of the form $\rho=\ket{\delta_0\phi}\bra{\delta_0\phi}$ for some $\phi\in\IC^2$ and denote the corresponding CDFs by $F^\phi_A$, similar to \cref{eq:CDF}.